The ABC Gap Dilemma

 The Large Companies Go-to-Market Dilemma

-When it comes to large enterprises, their greatest challenge is that their new innovations do not see the light of day in time before competitors beat them to it.
+When it comes to large enterprises, their greatest challenge in closing the ABC gap is that their new innovations do not see the light of day in time before competitors beat them to it.

 A case in point is Apple’s infamous Newton.
 When Apple launched its first Macintosh computer, it celebrated the day it passed the million-dollar mark with champagne.